when are dogs teenagers

 When Are Dogs Teenagers?
 A Guide to Canine Adolescence (Ages & Behavior Changes)

 As a dog trainer for over a decade, I’ve witnessed countless puppies transition into their rebellious teenage phase.
 Just like humans, dogs go through adolescence – a period that can test even the most patient pet parents.
+So, when are dogs teenagers?

 Dogs typically enter their teenage years between 6-12 months of age, though this varies by breed size.
 During this time, I’ve seen well-behaved puppies suddenly start ignoring commands and pushing boundaries.
 It’s a challenging phase that many pet owners don’t expect, but understanding it is crucial for maintaining a strong bond with your furry friend.